amandamariedy/EE8227/README.md

 # EE8227
-Effects of Adversarial Training and Adversarial Fine-Tuning U-Net for Semantic Segmentation
+Adversarial Training for Generalization of Deep-Learning Medical Segmentation

 Dataset 1 can be downloaded from https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database